Signed in as:

 If both transmission lines are approved, property owners along the the 15 mile segment through far Western Loudoun will be devastated by a ROW almost four times as wide as a football field is wide and Eminent Domain takings of about 365 acres in the Lovettsville and Neersville areas alone!

-On top of the destruction of 365 acres of private property, our local environment, an unprecedented level of Electromagnetic Fields (EMFs) for the people forced to live beside it, these structures would cut 140' to 180' into the skyline and will be the prominent feature of the view shed for the entire area.
+On top of the destruction of 365 acres of private property (acres calculation is for the 200' greenfield easement for the 765kV), our local environment, an unprecedented level of Electromagnetic Fields (EMFs) for the people forced to live beside it, these structures would cut 185' into the skyline and will be the prominent feature of the view shed for the entire area.

 If these are approved people in the Lovettsville and Neersville area will be living beside: